NTNU-IHB/FMI4cpp/README.md

-# FMI4cpp
+# FMI4cpp (work in progress)

 FMI4cpp is a cross-platform FMI 2.0 implementation written in modern C++.

 Looking for an easy to install, easy to use, easy to reason with, object oriented and fast FMI implementation for C++?
 You are in luck.
 FMI4cpp is all of those.

 ### Why should I use this over other C/C++ FMI Libraries